microsoft/vscode-docs/api/extension-guides/notebook.md

 Now try running your extension and opening a Jupyter Notebook formatted file saved with the `.notebook` extension:
 ![Notebook showing contents of a Jupyter Notebook formatted file](images/notebook/ipynb-simple-provider.png)

 You should be able to open Jupyter-formatted notebooks and view their cells as both plaintext and rendered markdown, as well as edit the cells.
 However, edits will not be persisted to disk, and you won't be able to run any cells.
-Saving edits is as simple as implementing the `saveNotebook`-family commands above, but to run a cell, we'll need to implement a Kernel.
+Saving requires implementing the `saveNotebook`-family commands above, and to run a cell we'll need to implement a `NotebookKernel`.

 ### Kernel
 [`NotebookKernel` API Reference](/api/references/vscode-api#NotebookKernel)

+A `NotebookKernel` is responsible for taking a *code cell* and from it producing some output or set of outputs.
+The exact mechanism

 ### Output Renderer